Arthritis Foundation Position Statement on Narrow Provider Networks/Network Adequacy

-Many people with arthritis who are enrolling in health insurance plans are learning that the availability of doctors, specialists and hospitals through those plans is extremely limited.
-Patients who do not have access to necessary medical care through their insurance plans are forced to use "out-of-network" providers for care.
-Because insurers do not pay for out-of-network care, patients only have access to care that is specific to their needs by absorbing a substantial cost sharing obligation or by switching doctors.
+Many people with arthritis are learning that the availability of doctors, specialists and hospitals through their health plans is extremely limited.
+People who do not have access to necessary medical care through their plan network are forced to use "out-of-network" providers for treatment.
+Because insurers often do not pay for out-of-network care, patients only have access to care that is specific to their needs by absorbing substantial cost-sharing obligations or by switching doctors.

 Download and share this information with family, friends, and your legislators!